xsank/EasyProxy/README.md

 go get github.com/xsank/EasyProxy
 go run build.go build
 ```
 The sample config is about mysql proxy, you can easily modify the `default.json` to change the service.
+And you can `curl localhost:7259/statistic` to get the current connection status.

 # License